Traumatic Brain Injury (TBI Injury): Overview

 - Sedation and pain-killer.
-Patients who are suffering from head injury necessarily have to be sedated with medications.
+Patients who are suffering from a head injury necessarily have to be sedated with medications.
 Moreover, pain-killers help them feel comfortable as they tend to be suffering from other serious injuries.
-The medications can then be easily turned off if there is a need for a brain function assessment, and they have to be awake.
+The medications can then be easily turned off if there is a need for a brain function assessment while awake.

 - Intracranial Pressure Control.
-The medicine used to control the pressure within the brain is the hypertonic saline.
-It helps release extra water from the brain cells to the bloodstream, and it allows the kidneys to take it out of the blood.
+The medicine used to control the pressure within the brain is hypertonic saline.
+It helps release extra water from the brain cells to the bloodstream and allows the kidneys to take it out of the blood.